VoxleOne/Eletria/docs/beam_pair_unit.md

-# 🎯 Beam Pairs: The Fundamental Unit of Voxel Activation
+# 🎯 Beam Pair: The Fundamental Unit of Voxel Activation

 In Eletria, voxel activation depends on the precise **intersection of two electron beams**.
 This requirement leads to the definition of a key architectural concept: